ligershark/WebOptimizer/README.md

 ```

 ## Tag Helpers
-WebOptimizer ships with a few Tag Helpers that helps with a few important tasks.
+WebOptimizer ships with a few [Tag Helpers](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro) that helps with a few important tasks.

+> Tag Helpers enable server-side code to participate in creating and rendering HTML elements in Razor files.

-First of all, we need to register them in our project.
+First, we need to register the TagHelpers defined in *LigerShark.WebOptimizer.Core* in our project.

 To do that, go to `_ViewImports.cshtml` and register the Tag Helpers by adding `@addTagHelper *, WebOptimizer.Core` to the file.